 He stated that Aikins held the victim amidst slapping and took him to the forecourt of the GN Bank branch in Agona Swedru where he made the victim to kneel down for interrogation by himself and Yorke.

-While the victim was being interrogated, Peter Danso and Isaac Ntsiful suddenly appeared from behind and Danso gave the victim a terrible kick at the right side of his cheek and fell down on the ground.
+While the victim was being interrogated, Peter Danso and Isaac Ntsiful suddenly appeared from behind and Danso gave the victim a terrible kick at the right side of his cheek and

 He added that the incident drew the attention of a policewoman who was on duty near the scene and instructed that the victim should be sent to the police station but the Ntsiful told the police officer that the victim was his biological brother and that they wanted to help in the amicable settlement of the issue.